button/privacy-proxy/README.md

 ### Deployment

-Your PII Proxy should be placed as close to the data source as possible.
+Your Privacy Proxy should be placed as close to the data source as possible.
 This helps prevent against PII leaking to e.g. log files inadvertently.
 If you have a load balancer that terminates SSL, you could use this as the downstream server and then forward this on to your application tier.